This page contains unmarked spoilers for this film, Logan and Deadpool. You Have Been Warned!

-- According to Cable, if Russell kills the Headmaster, it will be the event that turns him into a future mass-murderer.
+- Start of Darkness: According to Cable, if Russell kills the Headmaster, it will be the event that turns him into a future mass-murderer.

 - Stock Footage: In the film's second stinger, the clip of X-Men Origins: Wolverine where that version of Deadpool is about to fight the eponymous Wolverine is shown when Deadpool time-travels there to kill his past incarnation.